AlinariC/Dominator/README.md

 An example `installer.nsi` script is provided for NSIS.
 After publishing the project, compile the installer script to create `DominatorAgentInstaller.exe`.

 The installer copies the service files to `Program Files` and registers the service to start automatically on boot.

+---

+## DominatorRelay

+DominatorRelay is a small Python Flask API that receives check-ins from Dominator agents.
+See the [DominatorRelay](./DominatorRelay/README.md) directory for details on running it.